Site menu

 High Grove Solar Farm

-The project is at an early stage in the process.
 The project developer RWE is proposing a large-scale solar farm development, with associated infrastructure including a new 400kV substation, three new convertor stations and a battery storage facility.
 The solar farm will be capable of supplying around 360,000 homes with electricity and will be situated on a number of sites around Narborough, Swaffham, Dereham and Ashill.
-The formal statutory consultation on this project is expected in March 2025.
+The formal statutory consultation on the project went live on 24 April and closed on 12 June 2025.
+The County Council have responded to the consultation.
+You can read the consultation response below.
+The DCO submission is now expected to be submitted to the Planning Inspectorate in Spring 2026.

 For more information about the High Grove Solar Project, visit the RWE website.